cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   Sony PEG-T650C series
 -   Sony PEG-NR70 series
 -   Acer S1x
+-   Legend P168 (no support for SD card)

 The correct device type is automatically determined from the ROM you load.
 If there are multiple possible devices CloudpilotEmu will let you choose when you